taliaora/taliaora.github.io/_news/announcment_4.md

 related_posts: false
 ---

-Participated as a panelist in the 34th Economic Forum session on AI in Medicine.
+Participated as a panelist in the 34th Economic Forum EU session on AI in Medicine.